 <xs:element name="sourceDatasetUsed" type="ds:DatasetType">

-#9 Updated by Peter McCartney about 18 years ago
+#9 Updated by Peter McCartney over 18 years ago

 the recursion of protocol back into itself was a possible solution i'd had to

 the problem i mentioned of trying to deal with the fact that we want to reuse